nusademy/webhook-ml/README.md

 - Personality Type Career Recommendations

 ## Notebook
 We also provide the IPython Notebook file [passion-identifier-and-recommendation.ipynb](https://colab.research.google.com/drive/1VQiiGNxneu42VCTr8kh7v93o9FT1nmpM#scrollTo=cp1HyyiHbV_T) which can be run on Google Colab or another relate application.
+The datail step by step on creating ML Model also already provided in the notebook.

 # Installation